 Kylie graduated from the University of Texas at Dallas (Whoosh) in 2019, with a B.S. in Business Administration.
 She previously attended Collin College (Go Cougs) for her freshman and sophomore year, where she was introduced to FOCUS.
 This ministry made a profound impact, not only on her experience in college but on her life as a disciple.
 She was able to stay at UTD post-grad for the apprenticeship and had so much fun that she decided it wasn’t time for her to leave yet.
 Some of Kylie’s other interests include singing, reading, dancing, Disney, and her dog, Moose.

 Victoria Milian Seiler

 Andrea was born and raised in San Antonio, Texas, where she was never more than a couple of blocks away from a breakfast taco.
 After high school, she moved to Dallas and fell in love with Jesus (and of course Temoc, UTD’s school mascot).
-Andrea just graduated with a degree in Psychology and Child Learning and Development.
+Andrea graduated in 2020 with a degree in Psychology and Child Learning and Development.
 She also minored in Visual Arts, mostly as an excuse to spend more time in the beautiful arts building.

 Lindsey graduated from Texas Christian University (Go Frogs!) with a degree in Psychology.
 During her freshman year, a campus missionary invited her to meet Jesus!
 Her life was transformed and ever since then, she has wanted to help other college students come to know Jesus.
 She spent all four years at TCU cheering on the sidelines and even now, you can always count on Lindsey to cheer you on!
 She recently married her husband, William, who was involved with FOCUS throughout college.